 2. The above ground planters & trees were removed and re-planted underground, creating more space for pedestrians.

 Phase Two started in April 2015 and ended in May 2015.
 Construction was less major and took place at most side street corners that meet Bloor Street West.

 2. Additional seating & planting areas

 3. Decorative pavement at Westmoreland, Rusholme, Delaware and Ossington

 In 2015, the Bloorcourt BIA installed 22 flower hoops attached to Toronto Hydro poles between Dufferin and Montrose, where cascading floral displays were placed and grew throughout the summer.

 Adding to our beautification efforts, in 2016, the BIA plans to install a number of banners that reflect our business landscape.
 Stay tuned to this page for new and exciting beautification projects that the Bloorcourt BIA will be undertaking.

 The graffiti removal program is one of the many projects that the Litter, Crime & Graffiti Committee would like to undertake.
-There are plans in the works to coordinate a litter maintenance program for the new planters in the neighbourhood in addition to the ongoing removal of cigarette butts in the right of way.
-Stay tuned to this page for further updates!
+There are plans in the works to coordinate a litter maintenance program for the new planters in the neighborhood in addition to the ongoing removal of cigarette butts in the right of way.